 Evelyn is a Resident Artist with the Bronx Arts Ensemble, and a founding member of two community-focused chamber ensembles.
 Her chamber collective Leadlights presents interactive concerts featuring both contemporary and classical music at venues like hospitals, schools, and churches across NYC.
 Her violin-piano duo Colibri has played everywhere from Battery Park in NYC to Andie Musik Live! in Baltimore, MD, and holds educational workshops alongside every performance.

-A seasoned orchestral musician, Evelyn has had the pleasure of serving as concertmaster and principal second violin for groups such as Ensemble 212, the Peabody Symphony, the Covenant College Chamber Orchestra, and the Masterworks Festival Orchestra.
-She has played with orchestras all over the East Coast including the Symphony in C, the Baltimore Chamber Orchestra, the Annapolis Symphony, the Chattanooga Symphony, and the New World Symphony in Miami, Florida.
+A seasoned orchestral musician, Evelyn has had the pleasure of serving as concertmaster and principal second violin ensembles such as the Youth Music Culture Guangdong Symphony Orchestra, the Chelsea Music Festival, and the Peabody Symphony.
+She has played with orchestras all over the East Coast including Symphony in C, the Baltimore Chamber Orchestra, the Annapolis Symphony, the Chattanooga Symphony, and the New World Symphony in Miami, FL.

 Evelyn’s love of the stage began with childhood solo performances with the Chattanooga Symphony and youth orchestras.
 In 2010, she earned her undergraduate degree at Covenant College in Lookout Mountain, Georgia, studying violin with Jay Christy and music composition with Brandon Kreuze.
 Evelyn received her master’s degree in violin performance in 2012, studying with renowned violinist Pamela Frank at the Peabody Conservatory of the Johns Hopkins University.